vsvsv/composable-string/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/cooper-org/cooper/tree/master/LICENSE)

-> ⚠️  **Note**
+> [!WARNING]
-> This library is under active development.
+> This library is a work-in-progress!
 Future API changes might break backward compatibility.
+Please use it at your own risk.

 ## Goals (a. k. a.
 Why another one?)